csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 xn, as described above, alters D, and calls the backtracking algorithm place to place the other

 points.
 We presume that a check has already been made to ensure that | D | = n(n -1)/2.

-页码，59/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 *We have used one-letter variable names, which is generally poor style, for consistency with the worked example.
 We also, for simplicity, do not give the type of variables.